lukecivantos/bitcoin-webpage/README.md

 Uses various data sources to create a stacked area chart of the six cryptocurrencies with the highest market caps.

+### Other Visualizations

+#### mining.js

+Iterates through various "hashes" to create a scrolling text effect.
+When scrolling is finished an error message appears.
+One of out two hundred times a success message will appear.

 ## Built With

 * [D3 v4](https://d3js.org/) - Javascript library used for visualizations